Frugal Learning of Robot Manipulation Skills

 Skills transfer can exploit stiffness and manipulability ellipsoids, in the form of geometric descriptors representing the skills to be transferred to the robot.
 As these ellipsoids lie on symmetric positive definite (SPD) manifolds, Riemannian geometry can be used to learn and reproduce these descriptors in a probabilistic manner.

-Another promising candidate for handling geometric structures in robotics is the framework of geometric algebra, whose roots can be found in Clifford algebra, a unification of quaternions and Grassmann algebra.
-Geometric algebra can be seen as a unification of various frameworks popular in robotics, such as screw theory, Lie algebra or dual quaternions, while offering great generalization and extension perspectives.
+Another promising candidate for handling geometric structures in robotics is the framework of geometric algebra, whose roots can be found in Clifford algebra, which can be seen as a fusion of quaternion and Grassmann algebras.
+Geometric algebra provides a unification of various frameworks popular in robotics, such as screw theory, Lie algebra or dual quaternions, while offering great generalization and extension perspectives.

 DATA STRUCTURES